 Because of the world-wide economic recession, most of us will have become aware of just how much more stressed we are.

-If we haven’t recognised or don’t recognise the signs of stress, those around us will probably be aware of just how stressed we have become.
-Although some stress can be good for us; it keeps us motivated, alert and in some circumstances, stress can make us aware of danger signs and how best to avoid them, in abundance it can also make us sick.
+If we don’t recognise the signs of stress, those around us will probably be aware of just how stressed we have become.
+Although some stress can be good for us, it keeps us motivated, alert and can even in some cases can make us aware of danger signs and how best to avoid them, in abundance stress can also make us sick.

-Living with stress without any relief can lead to negative stress reactions.
-Stress is known to disturb the internal balance, which can lead to physical symptoms, if stress persists.
+Living with stress without any relief can lead to ‘negative stress reactions.’
+Stress is known to disturb the internal balance that can lead to physical symptoms, if stress persists.
 Those symptoms include the usual problems such as headaches, high blood pressure, insomnia and an upset stomach.

 Stress can also lead to emotional problems such as depression and anxiety attacks.
-Stress can also worsen other symptoms and/or diseases, (as outlined in my Stress affects our DNA Blog).
+Stress can also worsen other symptoms and diseases.

-Here are just some ideas of how we can reduce stress:
+Here are some suggestions on how we can reduce stress:

 - Having a positive attitude helps.
-When we’re positive we tend to cope better and are less likely to encounter stress.
-It’s a fact that we don’t and won’t always have control over some of the problems we deal with; therefore, we need to be accepting of those situations;
+When we’re positive we tend to cope better and are less likely to encounter stress;

 - Exercise is a good stress reliever.
 Exercise produces a chemical that makes us less prone to the effects of stress and helps us cope better if we’re already dealing with stress.

-I believe that so long as we know and understand the symptoms of stress, we will be able to do something about it.
-Simplifying our lives, changing the way we deal with and think about stress, is a good place to start.
+So long as we know and understand the symptoms of stress, we can be more proactive.
+Simplifying our lives, changing the way we deal with things and thinking about our stressors, is a good place to start.